eberban/eberban/books/refgram/src/grammar/annotations.md

 # Annotations (d-)

-Annotations are additional grammar that doesn't modify the logical meaning of the text, and simply add notes or metadata.
-Those annotations are also called "free" prefixes and suffixes as they can be added freely before and after many elements of the grammar.
+Annotations are additional grammar that don't modify the logical meaning of the text, and simply add notes or metadata.
+These annotations are also called "free" prefixes and suffixes as they can be added freely before and after many elements of the grammar.

 ## Paragraph marker DU